syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * StartTimeZone

-Binds the name of the start timezone field in the dataSource.
-It indicates the timezone of the appointment start date.
-If the startTimeZone field is not mentioned, then the appointment will make use of the Scheduler timeZone or System timeZone.
+Binds the name of start timezone field in dataSource.
+It indicates the timezone of appointment start date.
+When startTimeZone field is not mentioned, the appointment uses the Schedule timeZone or System timeZone.

 ### appointmentSettings.endTimeZone 'string'